BreakawayConsulting/platform-sel4-docs/sel4-platform.md

-This means that the maximum number of client a PD can have is determined by the dataword inside the seL4 badge (28 on 32-bit and 64 on 64-bit architectures). **FIXME: it would be good to clarify how such number came about, even if it requires some implementation details.
+This means that the maximum number of client a PD can have is determined by the dataword inside the seL4 badge (28 on 32-bit and 64 on 64-bit architectures). **FIXME[Chris]: it would be good to clarify how such number came about, even if it requires some implementation details.
 ATM, this 'maximum number" does not follow from de description here above**

 ## Notifications

-**The PD's SC is initially associated with its TCB for executing the `init` entry point.
-When that returns, the Platoform binds the SC to the PD's Notification.**
+The PD's SC is initially associated with its TCB for executing the `init` entry point.
+When that returns, the Platform binds the SC to the PD's Notification.

-**FIXME: If a PD offers a `protected` entry point, then its Notification must obviously be bound to the TCB.
+**FIXME[Gernot]: If a PD offers a `protected` entry point, then its Notification must obviously be bound to the TCB.
 If the PD has no `protected` entry point, it doesn't have an endpoint either, so the TCB must directly receive from the Notification.
 I.e. the coding differes a bit between the two